 Research on Cyberbullying:

-As technology grows faster, smartphones, internet evolution is becoming part of our life and even kids are not detached with online games, social media and smartphones in major world countries.
+As technology grows faster, smartphones, internet evolution is becoming part of our life and even kids are not detached from online games, social media, and smartphones in major world countries.

 According to Youth Risk Behavior Surveillance Survey held in 2011 found that 16% of high school students studying in grades 9 to 12 were electronically frightened in the past year.
-Researchers believe that due to rapid technology changes it is difficult to approach current trend.
+Researchers believe that due to rapid technology changes it is difficult to approach the current trends.